JDDoesDev/presentations/osmiwc.md

 Note:
 - I'm not ashamed of who I am
   - Before, I wanted to hide in shame because of who I am and my conditions.
 I've since realized that it's just part of me.  not too proud to admit i need help anymore
 - The valleys aren't as deep
-  - Not to say they aren't around anymore or that I don't have deep valleys, but they are much less frequent than before and more manageable.
+  - Not to say they aren't around anymore or that I don't have deep valleys, but they are much less frequent than before.
 - My anxiety has gone down, but still rears its ugly head occasionally
 - Since getting on medication and seeing a therapist,
   - I've become more comfortable in social situations,
-    - still introverted, so after this i'm going to need to hide for a little while
+  - still introverted,
   - I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing normal things
+- Also, i realize...

 <!--s-->
 <!-- .slide: data-background-color="#008e7f" -->

+# I'M NOT ALONE / WE'RE NOT ALONE

+Note:
+- Since getting diagnosed and erasing stigma from myself I've realized I'm not alone
+- I realized that I was afraid because of the way people viewed me
+- I don't feel that way anymore because of organizations like OSMI

 <!--s-->